micheldejoode/The-Bible-Decentralised/README.md

 ## Roadmap

-1. load ipfs node from the website itself using ipfs.js.
+1. ~~load ipfs node from the website itself using ipfs.js.
 The problem at this moment is that automatic peer discovery doesn't work well.
-It works sometimes though, I will post an example soon.
+It works sometimes though.~~
 2. add all Bible books
 3. GZIP the Bible books, which could result in faster loading